Poison Ivy II: Lily

 Poison Ivy II: Lily is a 1996 American direct-to-video erotic thriller film directed by Anne Goursaud, written by Chloe King and stars Alyssa Milano.
 It is a sequel to the 1992 film Poison Ivy and the second installment of the Poison Ivy film series.
+The film was released by New Line Home Video on January 16, 1996.

 Plot

 Lily is a sheltered art student from Michigan attending college in California.
-She finds an apartment and soon notices that her roommates, Tanya (a friendly lesbian artist who becomes a good friend to Lily), Bridgette (a cruel and taunting artist who initially takes an immediate dislike to her), and Robert (the silent but talented musician), aren't quite normal.
+She finds an apartment and notices that her roommates, Tanya (a friendly lesbian artist who becomes a good friend), Bridgette (a cruel and taunting artist who takes an immediate dislike to her), and Robert (a silent but talented musician) aren't quite normal.
 One day, Lily discovers a box of items belonging to a girl named Ivy.
 In the box, she finds nude pictures of the girl and her diary.
-She is immediately drawn to the content, desiring to have the girl's sexual confidence and fearlessness.
-In class, she has trouble expressing herself, unlike Gredin, an attractive co-student and sculptor whom she soon starts dating.
-Meanwhile, she has found a job babysitting Daphna, the daughter of her art teacher Donald Falk, a man who has betrayed his wife multiple times by having sex with his female students.
+She is drawn to the content, desiring to have the girl's sexual confidence and fearlessness.
+In class, she has trouble expressing herself, unlike Gredin, an attractive classmate and sculptor whom she starts dating.
+Meanwhile, she has found a job babysitting Daphna, the daughter of her art teacher Donald Falk, who has betrayed his wife multiple times by having sex with his female students.

 Slowly, Lily becomes obsessed with Ivy's letters and photos, attempting to take over her image.
 She cuts her hair and starts wearing more revealing clothes.
-Gredin grows even more attracted to her, and they begin a sexual relationship.
-He is unamused by the amount of private time that she spends with Donald, but she explains that it's because of the babysitting.
-Lily inspires Donald to perform art again, having noticed that he's been afraid to express himself.
-She agrees to pose nude for him.
+Lily inspires Donald to perform art again and agrees to pose nude for him.
 He falls in love with her, which affects his marriage to Angela.
-One day, Lily thinks she catches Gredin and Bridgette together.
-Feeling upset, she pierces her belly button and starts to rebel, thereby estranging herself from her friends.
-At a Halloween party, she enjoys the attention that she is getting from men, and she amuses herself; until she sees Gredin intimately dancing with another girl.
+One day, Lily thinks she has caught Gredin and Bridgette together.
+Feeling upset, she pierces her belly button and starts to rebel, estranging herself from her friends.
+At a Halloween party, she enjoys the attention that she is getting from men until she sees Gredin intimately dancing with another girl.
 Trying to make him jealous, she kisses a masked guy, who turns out to be Robert.
-She eventually has sex with Gredin, but he dumps her the next day after realizing how much she has changed.
+She eventually has sex with Gredin, but he dumps her after realizing how much she has changed.